DIVE INTO THE DEEP HISTORY OF AN ICONIC WATCH

 And therein lies a little problem: very few watches meet all the requirements of the ISO standard.

 However, the ISO standard is a good starting point, if only to raise factors you may not have considered.
-It can also allow you to decide whether you need to invest in a dive watch that is ISO-certified.
+It can also allow you to decide whether you need to invest in a ISO-certified dive watch.

-- The watch must be equipped with a device that the diver can use to pre-select up to 60 minutes of time.
+- The watch must be equipped with a device that the diver can pre-select up to 60 minutes.

 - The time set on the pre-selected device must be visible.